-The author in 1957 in the driveway of his house at 48 Radcliffe Road, Wellesley, Massachusetts a year before this story took place.)
+(In the driveway of my house at 48 Radcliffe Road, Wellesley, Massachusetts a year before this story took place.)

 While my mother later claimed that I was “the most planned” of her four babies, Mummie had clearly had enough by the time I had come along.
 Given the extraordinary historical events that framed our family, her children turned out to be divided into two subsets, based entirely on my father’s three-year active duty in the South Pacific during World War II.

 Consequently, my only sister, Karen, and my big brother, Chris, turned out to be mid-war and post-war babies.
 A decade after my oldest sibling’s birth, my brother, Mark, was born in 1953..
 Consequently, my parents logically decided to have one more child to complete a perfect circle.
 In their minds, we were supposed to be Karen, Chris, Mark, and Martha – until I popped out a Shaun.
 Family legend has it that when I descended from my mother’s cocoon in the early morning hours of January 28, 1955, a hellcat had suddenly been set free.